List of Playboy Playmates of 1957

 The following is a list of Playboy Playmates of 1957.
-Playboy magazine names its Playmate of the Month each month throughout the year.
+Playboy magazine named its Playmate of the Month each month throughout the year.

 January

-June Blair (born Margaret June Blair; October 20, 1933) is an American model and actress.
+June Blair (born Margaret June Blair; October 20, 1932 – December 4, 2022) was an American model and actress.
 She is best known for being Playboy magazine's Playmate of the Month for its January 1957 issue.
 Her centerfold was photographed by Hal Adams.
+She died in Sherman Oaks, California, on December 4, 2022, at the age of 90.

 February

-Sally Todd (born Sarah Joan Todd; June 7, 1934) is an American actress and model.
+Sally Todd (born Sarah Joan Todd; June 7, 1934 – November 21, 2022) was an American actress and model.
 She was Playboy magazine's Playmate of the Month for the February 1957 issue.
 Her centerfold was photographed by David Sutton and Ed DeLong.

 March

-Sandra Edwards (March 12, 1938 - June 2, 2017) is an American actress and model.
+Sandra Edwards (March 12, 1938 – June 2, 2017) was an American actress and model.
 She was Playboy magazine's Playmate of the Month for the March 1957 issue.
 Her centerfold was photographed by Peter Gowland.
 Her name is usually spelled Saundra Edwards.

 April

-Gloria Windsor (born 1935) is an American model.
+Gloria Windsor (born July 9, 1936) is an American model.
 She was Playboy magazine's Playmate of the Month for the April 1957 issue.
 Her centerfold was photographed by Hal Adams.

 May

-Dawn Richard (born March 5, 1936) is an American model and actress.
+Margaret Dawn Richard (born March 5, 1936) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for the May 1957 issue.
+She's of Osage Indian descent.
+Her father was a former silent movie stunt pilot.
+Dawn's family moved to Palm Springs, California, where her father built five motels.
+Richard acted in a high school stage production of "Meet Me in St. Louis".

+She made her film debut in an uncredited bit part as a Pharaoh's daughter in the big budget biblical epic, “The Ten Commandments” (1956).
+Dawn had an especially memorable role as ill-fated gymnast "Theresa" in the drive-in adolescent horror cult classic, “I Was a Teenage Werewolf“ (1957).
+Among the TV shows she made guest appearances on episodes of Father Knows Best (1954), Perry Mason (1957), Colt .45 (1957), and Dragnet (1951).

+Richard was the Playmate of the Month in the May, 1957 issue of "Playboy".
 Her centerfold was photographed by Ed DeLong and David Sutton.
+Moreover, Dawn also posed for such adult publications as "Bachelor", "Modern Man", "Man's Magazine," and "Vue".
+Her poses for these magazines avoided explicit nudity.

+Richard married multiple Oscar nominated producer David L. Wolper in 1958 and had three children with him prior to divorcing Wolper in 1969.

+Richard married Spyro Joannides in 1970 and had one child.